Bira/octopus-carnival/_drafts/hells-rebels-05-part-03.md

 Most of these have a single unifying theme: uniting Ravounel.
 The Kintargo Contract works almost like a constitution in the way in which it defines the province.
-It divides it into five administrative regions, and specifies that the city of Kintargo must sign a treaty of alliance with the "leader" of that region.
+It divides it into five administrative regions, and specifies that the city of Kintargo must sign a treaty of alliance with the "leader" of that region for it to count as part of the province.
 The definition of leader here is pretty vague, and fits any individual who is generally recognized as important and influential by most inhabitants of that region.

 This is good because none of these regions are the neatly administered areas the contract expects them to be.
-The PCs need to go to each one, find someone who can fit the definition of regional leader, and get them to sign a contract.
+The PCs need to go to each one, find someone who can fit the definition of regional leader, and get them to sign a treaty.
 Each of these trips is presented as a different mission.
 Each region that doesn't sign a treaty will _not count as a part of Ravounel_ when House Thrune comes calling.